ipalindromi/plate-calculator/README.md

 put in 46 pounds it will calculate to 45 if you don't have .5 pound plates.

 If you set this to false, the calculator will throw an error instead when matching the entered weight is impossible.

 #### barbellWeight : Number
 The weight of the barbell you're using.
 Standard olympic barbell (45 pounds) is assumed, but you can change it if you're using a non standard bar (such as a curl bar)

 #### weightLimits : Object
 An object that tells the system what plates you have available.

 This is an object in the shape `{ 45:2, 35:0}` where the plate weight is the key and the quantity that you have available is the value.
 In the given case, you have two 45 pound plates and 0 35 pound plates.

 Note: Null is assumed to be infinite, but 0 is treated as 0.
-Don't get them confused!
+Don't get them confused!gst

 #### addedPlates : Array
 Any plates that you own that aren't part of the standard set.
 For instance, if you own half pound plates:
 `addedPlates : [.5]`